Rewards: Experience and Wealth

 Note that player characters can have different XP totals -- due to individual awards and various ways of losing or gaining XP.
 Therefore, you, the game master, must not award XP on a level basis.
 Never say, "OK, everybody put yourselves up to what you need for level 8," for example -- such a practice wipes out all individual variation and is deeply unfair to those who have gained individual awards or who have worked hard to get a little ahead.

 Encounters against NPCs typically award three times the treasure a monster-based encounter awards, due to NPC gear.
 To compensate, make sure the PCs face off against a pair of additional encounters that award little in the way of treasure.
 Animals, plants, constructs, mindless undead, oozes, and traps are great “low treasure” encounters.
 Alternatively, if the PCs face a number of creatures with little or no treasure, they should have the opportunity to acquire a number of significantly more valuable objects sometime in the near future to make up for the imbalance.
-As a general rule, PCs should not own any magic item worth more than half their total character wealth, so make sure to check before awarding expensive magic items.

 Building a Treasure Hoard

 While it's often enough to simply tell your players they've found 5,000 gp in gems and 10,000 gp in jewelry, it's generally more interesting to give details.
 Giving treasure a personality can not only help the verisimilitude of your game, but can sometimes trigger new adventures.
-The information on the below can help you randomly determine types of additional treasure — suggested values are given for many of the objects, but feel free to assign values to the objects as you see fit.
+The information below can help you randomly determine types of additional treasure — suggested values are given for many of the objects, but feel free to assign values to the objects as you see fit.
 It's easiest to place the expensive items first — if you wish, you can even randomly roll magic items, using the tables in Magic Items, to determine what sort of items are present in the hoard.
 Once you've consumed a sizable portion of the hoard's value, the remainder can simply be loose coins or nonmagical treasure with values arbitrarily assigned as you see fit.

 Coins: Coins in a treasure hoard can consist of copper, silver, gold, and platinum pieces — silver and gold are the most common, but you can divide the coinage as you wish.
 Coins and their value relative to each other are described at the start of Equipment.